-8 of the Worst SEO Mistakes Even the Experts Make - Search Engine Journal
+10 of the Worst SEO Mistakes Even the Experts Make

 If you provide local services, be sure to create content that reflects local intent, such as including city names next to target keywords and in the body of content.

-While most of us focus on growing business at the national scale, the importance of local SEO should not be ignored.
+While many of us focus on growing business at a national scale, the importance of local SEO should not be ignored.

 8. Not Regularly Auditing Your Own Website